THE BROADSTAIRS LIFEGUARD AND SWIMMING CLUB

 Young people to be the next generation of swimming teachers or lifeguards

-Stages 5/6/7 are called improvers, and are currently in the main pool from 8pm until 8.35pm, and another group is in from 8.35 until 9.15pm.
+Are called improvers, and are currently in the main pool from 8pm to 8.35pm, and another group is in from 8.35 until 9.15pm.
 These Stages are where the strokes and skills are further developed, so there is an attention to detail to make sure that the swimmers can demonstrate swimming and water skills to a good standard.

-Finally, the 9.15pm group is for swimmers at least Stage 7, which are of a pre-competitive, intermediate or advanced standard.
+Finally, the 9.15pm to 10pm group is for swimmers at least Stage 7, which are of a pre-competitive, intermediate or advanced standard.

-Please see the What Badges Can I Do? page for further details of the ASA and Swimming Teachers Association Awards that the Club offers.
+Please have a look at the various Badges and Award pages for all the ASA and Swimming Teachers Association Awards that the Club offers.

 Whilst the Club does not compete against other Clubs, we hold our own gala every year to give the swimmers something to aim for and a flavour of competition to see if they would like to further develop their training with a competitive club.
 All swimmers are welcome to take part in the gala if they wish to, and all members and their families are more than welcome to come along and cheer them on!

-We add a little more excitement by dividing the swimmers into Bays (Joss, Botany, Stone and Viking) so that they can swim in relays these are very popular with the swimmers and their fans alike!
+We add a little more of a competition and excitement by dividing the swimmers into Bays, they are called Joss, Botany, Stone and Viking.
+Every swimmer that takes part in the Gala earns points for their Bays final scores.
+The Bays also take part in relay races at the Gala, these are very popular with the swimmers and their fans alike!

 The Home Page is updated daily with news & events.
 Here you will find links to popular pages and an application form.
 We e-mail all members every week with a review of the current week's activities and any urgent information regarding the club.
 We have a Face Book page which we use for reminders or links to recent or up coming activities.